Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 #### 2bii.
 Operator-Machine Specialization Profiling

-**What is the avg. number of downtime factors/batch on each product machine by each operator?**
+**What is the avg. number of downtime factors/batch on each production line by each operator?**

 In the previous week, **Charlie** had the lowest avg. number of downtime factors/batch on **Cola 2L and Cola 600ml**;  **Dee, on Diet Cola 600ml**;  **Dennis, on Root Bear 600ml and Cola 600ml**;  and **Mac, on Diet Cola 600ml**